Congregate care in the United States

-Some children are placed in congregate care because they are thought to be in need of behavioral or mental health support services, or because they have a clinical disability.
+Some children are placed in congregate care because they are believed to be in need of more behavioral or mental health support services, or because they have a clinical disability.
 In 2013 out of all children in congregate in the United States, 36% had a mental health disorder, 45% had behavioral issues, 10% had a disability, and 28% did not have any clinical labels.
 Many children are placed in these settings because there is a lack of space available in family settings.
-According to officials, depending on the state there are anywhere between 5 and 32 percent of children who are placed in such settings that are not in need of such high surveillance.
+According to officials in a 2015 report, depending on the state there are anywhere between 5 and 32 percent of children who are placed in such settings that are not in need of such high restrictiveness and services.